Today’s breakfast was this recipe: Eggless Breakfast Scramble.

 Do your parents financially support you at all?
 Does your husband?

 My parents don’t, and my husband definitely does not support me.
 Unless you mean my imaginary husband.
-In that case, yeah he gives me loads of money ;).
+In that case, yeah he gives me tons of money. 😉

 How do you make friends when you work alone?